-1. In certain respects, the Australian NCP (ANCP) did not act transparently or predictably with respect to indicative timelines and in not following its review process procedures; and a) The ANCP communicate and explain reasons for delays to parties to a specific instance, when they occur.

-2. Certain actions of the ANCP contributed towards a perception of a lack of impartiality and accessibility.
+- 1. In certain respects, the Australian NCP (ANCP) did not act transparently or predictably with respect to indicative timelines and in not following its review process procedures; and - 2.
+Certain actions of the ANCP contributed towards a perception of a lack of impartiality and accessibility.